airchains-network/docs/docs/develop/exercise/hands-on-fhevm/setting-up-network.md

 ---

-## Setting Up the FHEVM Network using Docker
+## Setting Up the fhEVM Network using Docker

 This section will guide you through setting up your **fhevm network** using Docker.